For many years, the Furniture History Society has given awards to individuals requiring assistance for research and study.

 As a result of the generous donation of an annual fund in 2012, the Grants Committee was able to establish a programme for professionals at an early stage of their career.
-To date this programme has encompassed a series of free, early evening study sessions, as well as two highly successful research symposia held at the Wallace Collection, London and the Metropolitan Museum, New York.
+To date this programme has encompassed a series of free, early evening study sessions, as well as three highly successful research symposia held at the Wallace Collection, London and the Metropolitan Museum, New York.
 These symposia have showcased recent research by PhD candidates and junior curators in Europe and the USA.
-A third research seminar was held in November 2015, again at the Wallace Collection in London.
+More recently, a fourth research seminar was held in October 2017 at The Frick Collection in New York.

 Thanks to the generous support of members of the Society to our appeal for donations towards a 50th Anniversary Appeal fund, we are now in a position to develop our grant-giving activities further.
 We wish to support more substantial, longer-term and institutionally-backed projects as well as continuing our commitment to individual research projects and study trips for professionals in the field from every background.